Setting Up Static and Dynamic Sitemaps in Django

 )

-Then your reverse() call must use:
+Then your reverse() call must use the same names as specified in your URL:

 python